 Program Overview

 Jurisdiction Sweden

 Year of first issuance 2017

 Covered bond type Legislation-enabled

-Covered bonds (Sek/bn) 20 (modeled)
+Covered bonds (SEK/bn) 5

 Redemption profile Hard bullet

 Underlying assets Residential mortgages

 Jurisdictional support uplift 3

 Unused notches for jurisdictional support 0

-Available credit enhancement (%) 50.14
+Available credit enhancement (%) 493.35

-Credit enhancement commensurate with rating (%) 6.68
+Credit enhancement commensurate with rating (%) 6.66

-Based on data as of June 2017.
+\Based on data as of June 2017.

 Danske Hypotek is a wholly owned subsidiary of Danske Bank.
 On June 26, 2017, the Swedish FSA (SFSA) granted Danske Hypotek a license to conduct financing business as a credit market company to issue covered bonds under the Covered Bonds Act.
-It has been primarily established for the purpose of managing the group's issuance of covered bonds.
+It has been primarily established for the purpose of managing the group's issuance of covered bonds in Swedish krona backed by Swedish krona assets.
 Under the program, Danske Hypotek can issue covered bonds in Swedish krona or euro, primarily aimed for investors on the Swedish domestic covered bond market.
-The covered bonds will be governed by Swedish law and the operations from the issuer will be supervised by the Swedish FSA (SFSA).
+The covered bonds are governed by Swedish law and the operations from the issuer are supervised by the Swedish FSA (SFSA).

 The issuer's main activity is to acquire Swedish mortgages from Danske Bank's Swedish branch funded with the issuance of covered bonds.
-The acquired mortgages will be included in the cover pool and must comply with the requirements under the Covered Bonds Act.
-There will be a transitional period in which the issuer will acquire Swedish mortgage loans from Danske Bank's cover pool I as the covered bonds backed by them mature.
+The acquired mortgages are included in the cover pool and must comply with the requirements under the Covered Bonds Act.
+There is a transitional period in which the issuer can acquire Swedish mortgage loans from Danske Bank's cover pool I as the covered bonds backed by them mature.